Sustainable living

 Extend the life of your clothes by following the care instructions on their label.
 Different types of fabric need different amounts of care.
 Otherwise you might find your favourite shirt has shrunk after a few washes.

-Watch Sustainable clothing: Fabric care and choice 101.
-Leah Giblin, creator of clothing label Day Keeper, covers which fabrics to buy and avoid, how to reduce the impact of polyester and caring for natural fibres.
+In the video below, Leah Giblin, creator of clothing label Day Keeper, covers which fabrics to buy and avoid, how to reduce the impact of polyester and caring for natural fibres.

 A pretty good rule of thumb is to wash clothes in cooler temperatures.
 It’s kinder on the fabric and more energy efficient.